ACM Program Overview

-Generally, the review process is approximately three to four weeks and varies depending on the number of applications received; therefore, the student is strongly advised to submit his/her ACM application at least six weeks prior to the start of the classes, whichever is earlier.
+Generally, the review process is approximately three to four weeks and varies depending on the number of applications received; therefore, the student is strongly advised to submit his/her ACM application at least six weeks prior to the start of the classes or the institution’s ACM deadline, whichever is earlier.
 The process will be delayed unless all questions are completed, all documentation is attached, and the application is signed and dated by the appropriate person(s).

 SCHEV accepts ACM applications year-round.
-The institution sets deadline dates for designation as an in-state student/ACM participant.
-We strongly advise you to contact your institution for that information.
+However, some participating institutions set deadline dates for students designated as an in-state student/ACM participant.
+We strongly advise you to contact your institution directly for any ACM deadline.

 If the student is approved as a resident, SCHEV will issue a certification letter for ACM participation to both the student and the participating institution.
 The institution will either grant a tuition waiver or simply classify the student as an in-state resident.
 The institution sets its own policy for granting and implementing the tuition waivers, including but not limited to enrollment requirements, and deadlines for tuition payments.
 Students will not receive in-state tuition rates until the institution makes the final decision.
 For example, if a student applies during the fall semester, the institution has the discretion not to make the waiver effective until the spring semester.
 Also, waivers and in-state tuition rates are not retroactive prior to the ACM effective date, except at the discretion of the participating institution.